 Your afternoon is free to shop, explore, or perhaps indulge in some fascinating people-watching with a traditional cup of green tea.
 Another option is to head to the Tokyo National Museum, just a few stops away on the metro.
 It houses Japan’s largest collection of art, with pottery, paintings and prints, textiles, fashion and oriental antiquities from Japan and other Asian countries - China, Korea, Southeast Asia, Central Asia, India and Egypt.
 The museum has over six buildings (each big enough to be a museum in its own right), and it's easy to spend an afternoon getting lost among the art and history on display here.

-After three days of exploring the capital, we'll escape the hustle and bustle as we drive towards Mount Fuji.
+Mount Fuji & Hakone - After three days of exploring the capital, we'll escape the hustle and bustle as we drive towards Mount Fuji.
 Arguably Japan's most instantly recognisable sight, the volcano is fringed by thick forest and a crescent-shaped ring of glass-like lakes.
 It's one of the world's greatest views and, unquestionably, a highlight of our adventure through Japan.
 To make the most of these views, we'll visit two of the lakes to appreciate the panorama from different perspectives.
 Even an amateur photographer is sure to get some spectacular photos here so make sure a camera is on your packing list!
-The first stop is a well-kept Japanese secret, Lake Kawaguchi.
-It's relatively unknown to tourists but offers fantastic views that are particularly breathtaking during the cherry blossom season (around mid-April) and the autumn colours (around the first half of November).

 Next, we head south to the mountain resort of Hakone and descend to the smooth dark blue waters of Lake Ashi for an unusual sightseeing cruise aboard the Japanese version of a 19th-century pirate ship.
 From here it's easy to appreciate the natural beauty of the lakes, on a clear day, the views of Mount Fuji are one of the world’s greatest panoramas.
 Plus look out for the partially submerged Gate of Peace on the edge of the lake's shore.